awetmelake/myTaskManagerApp/README.md

   createFirestoreInstance // <- needed if using firestore };
 ```
- Move CRUD operations to the back-end with Express and Firebase functions if you want a more secure setup.
+ Move CRUD operations to the back-end using Express to call Firebase functions if you want a more secure setup.
+4. Set up your collections, enable authorization within your firebase console.
+Set them up how ever you like and change the CRUD actions within src/actions to match
+ #### Your database should look like this:
+ collection: users
+  document: *user1*
+    collection:
+     boards
+      document:
+        *boardId*
+     panels
+      documents:
+        *panelId*
+     tasks
+      documents:
+        *taskId*
+  document: *user2*
+    ...

-4. Run 'npm start', Have fun :)
+5. Run 'npm start', Have fun :)

 ## Dependencies
 * React